Staking vs. Mining

 See also: Yield Farming vs. Staking.

 Crypto mining and staking are crucial to the operation of blockchain networks.
-Apart from maintaining and verifying transactions, both concepts also help to secure blockchains.
-When compared side by side, staking offers a less complicated means for investors to earn rewards.
+Apart from maintaining and verifying transactions, both concepts also help secure blockchains.
+Compared to other ways to make money, staking is a simpler way for investors to do so.

-Although popular assets like Bitcoin rely on crypto mining to operate their Proof-of-Work blockchain networks, many other top-rated crypto projects use crypto staking to protect their networks.
+Even though popular assets like Bitcoin use crypto mining to run their proof-of-work blockchain networks, many other top crypto projects use crypto staking to protect their networks.
 Users can stake their crypto assets on many crypto platforms, like exchanges and DeFi protocols.